-- 1. All criminal actions or other emergencies occurring on campus must be brought to the attention of a campus security authority (CSA), any individual who has responsibility for campus safety but is not part of a law enforcement or public safety entity (hall monitors, parking attendants, coaches etc.) Raphael's School of Beauty Culture encourages accurate and prompt reporting of all crimes to the appropriate police agency. - 2.
+- 1. All criminal actions or other emergencies occurring on campus must be brought to the attention of a responsible employee on campus.
+The designated responsible employee at each campus is the campus manager.
+If the campus manager is not available, any staff member should be alerted. - 2.
+The responsible employee will determine the severity of the situation and action to be taken.
+The Corporate Office/Vice President of Operations will either be notified of the action taken or will decide on the action to be taken, depending on the type of emergency.
+When necessary, alerts will be sent to students via text or email messages and the proper authorities will be notified. - 3.
+The responsible employee at each campus to whom students and employees should report the criminal offenses described in the law for the purpose of making timely warning reports and the annual statistical disclosure.
+Note: Report crimes immediately to the campus Manager. - 4.
+Raphael's School of Beauty Culture encourages accurate and prompt reporting of all crimes to the campus police and the appropriate police agencies. - 5.
 Victims or witnesses may report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
-See Confidential Reporting in the Title IX Procedures and Policy. - 3.
+See Confidential Reporting in the Title IX Procedures and Policy. - 6.
 A list of counseling centers, safe houses and other agencies is available with the campus Manager at each campus location.